hphelion/documentation/index.md

 * [Object Storage](/object-storage/) - An OpenStack Object Storage implementation hosted by HP
 * [Compute](/compute/) - An OpenStack Compute implementation hosted by HP
 * [Block Storage](/block-storage/) - Add additional volumes to HP Cloud Compute instances
+* [Relational Database](/dbaas/) - An OpenStack Trove implementation that provides managed database services hosted by HP
 * [Content Delivery Network (CDN)](/cdn/) - A content delivery network hosted by HP
 * [Domain Name Service (DNS)](/dns/) - A managed domain name service featuring anycast routing hosted by HP

 The following HP Cloud services are now in private beta; follow the links to sign up and begin trying them out!

-* [Relational Database](/dbaas/) - An OpenStack Trove implementation that provides a managed database service hosted by HP.<br>
-  **Note**: This service requires activation while in private beta; please [request access on our sign-up page](https://account.hpcloud.com/cases/betarequest/dbaas).
-Service use is free of charge during the private beta period.
 * [Load Balancer](/lbaas/) -  A managed service enabling automatic traffic routing to multiple back end servers hosted by HP.<br>
   **Note**: This service requires activation while in private beta; please [request access on our sign-up page](https://account.hpcloud.com/cases/betarequest/lbaas).
 Service use is free of charge during the private beta period.
 * [Monitoring](/maas/): A managed monitoring service facilitating the monitoring of health and other metrics for the resources in HP Cloud.<br>